 Who manages utility connections?

 Policyholders typically manage their own utilities and turn in receipts, where applicable.
-However, if an adjuster prefers one bill, TA can estimate utilities and include them in the monthly rent (overages are rare and are billed separately).
+However, if an adjuster prefers one bill, Sedgwick can estimate utilities and include them in the monthly rent (overages are rare and are billed separately).